New incentives in Medicare’s payment systems link payment directly to the quality, rather than quantity, of services.

 1. Merit-Based Incentive Payment System (MIPS): This track adjusts payments based on how well physicians perform in four areas: quality, cost, clinical practice improvement, and use of electronic health records.
 Payments can be adjusted by as much as plus-or-minus 4% in 2019, increasing to plus-or-minus 9% in 2022.

 2. Advanced Alternative Payment Model (AAPM): This track adjusts payments based on whether physicians participate sufficiently in AAPMs (coordinated care models) which share financial risk for possible losses.
 Among the models CMS has approved as AAPMs are Next Generation ACOs, certain Shared Savings ACOs, and Bundled Payments for Care Improvement Advanced Model

 Learn more about Medicare's pay-for-value programs through this Philips Issue Brief.

 Most of these programs went into effect as a result of the Affordable Care Act of 2010.
-The proposed changes in physician payment would begin to go into effect in 2017, but payment adjustments would not begin until 2019.
+The new Quality Payment Program began in 2017.

 A wide range of health care providers are feeling first-hand the effects of Medicare’s drive toward value-based payment.